 This week, Twitter did something for the very first time: it fact-checked one of the President’s tweets.
 To do this, Twitter inserted a link in the President’s tweet (on the topic of mail-in ballots and fraud in California) that said “Get the facts about mail-in ballots.”

-In response, the President issued An Executive Order on Preventing Online Censorship, causing an uproar across the tech community.
+In response, the President issued An Executive Order on Preventing Online Censorship (4/17/2021 update: the Executive Order has since been rescinded), causing an uproar across the tech community.
 In summary, the order requests the following: